GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 soon.

-Since URLs opened in Trusted Web Activities are expected to be PWAs and have a set of behaviors and performance characteristics, Trusted Web Activities introduce a [quality criteria][8] for PWAs being opened inside it.
+Since URLs opened in Trusted Web Activities are expected to be PWAs and have a set of behaviors and performance characteristics, Trusted Web Activities introduces [quality criteria][8] for PWAs being opened inside it.

 ### Limitations of the current solutions